DanielleSoCompany/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - can vs. may: Use "can" when meaning the ability or power to do something; use "may" when meaning the permission to do it.
 - caregiver (not caretaker)
 - Certificate of Release or Discharge from Active Duty (DD214) **[@Beth, Danielle - not sure what this entry means...?
-Also, should discuss as part of larger forms topic -- See VA forms/Form names section.]**
+Also, should discuss as part of larger forms topic -- See VA forms/Form names section. >>Danielle response: This is just showing the way we write out the form name so I agree]**
 - certifying official (as in VA certifying official) **[@Beth, Danielle - not sure what this entry means...?]**
 - Character of Discharge review process **[@Beth, Danielle - ditto ^]**
 - character of service (more casually referred to as "type of service"): This is a "block" or box on the VA Form DD214 that states one of the following: honorable, general/under honorable conditions, under other than honorable conditions, uncharacterized, or bad conduct.